marcgg/marcgg.github.com/manager-readme.md

 ### My First Expectations

 We hired you because of your experience and skills, so my role is not to tell you how to do your job.
-Because of this I'm expecting that you are able to operate as a professional, making smart decisions moving your projects forward.
+Because of this I'm expecting that you are able to operate as a professional, making smart decisions moving your projects forward and communicate along the way.

 This doesn't mean that I think you'll do everything on your own.
 I am here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
 When you need help, I expect you to not hesitate and ask for it.
 If you feel you made a mistake, you should share it openly with me.

 ### Expressing Other Expectations

 I try to make my expectations as clear as possible, I just find it to be a simpler way to work and communicate.
-If it's not clear what I'm expecting of you, then please ask for clarifications - let's not wait until we misunderstand each other!
+If it's not clear what I'm expecting of you, then please ask for clarifications — let's not wait until we misunderstand each other!
 If you disagree with my expectations, please let me know, I can adjust.

 If you have expectations for me, please let me know and be clear as well.